doombubbles/BTD6-Mods/CoordinatesDisplay/README.md

 Also, while placing a tower, you can press the **Insert** key and it will pop-up an input so you can type in coordinates.
 If the tower could be validly placed in that spot, it will be for you.

+If you press the **Insert** key while not trying to place a tower, the display will toggle on/off.

 **Changelog**

+v1.2.0 Toggleable display and removed NKHook6 reliance

 v1.1.0 Inputting coordinates is nicer (Thanks Timotheeee1!)